-The entire report has been drawn up based on indicators derived from benchmark international standards like the AA1000 APS (2008), the Global Reporting Initiative (GRI), ISO26000 and the United Nations Global Compact.
+The entire report has been drawn up based on indicators derived from benchmark international standards like the AA1000 APS (2008), the Global Reporting Initiative (GRI), ISO 26000 and the United Nations Global Compact.

 Each Eutelsat Communications Group subsidiary has provided some information for the drafting of this report.
 The section on "social aspects" has been consolidated by the Human Resources Department in the Group's largest subsidiary, Eutelsat S.A., located at the Group's head office in Paris, France.
 The information regarding "environmental impacts" primarily reflects input from Eutelsat's suppliers (satellite manufacturers and launch companies).
+We Order No. 2017-1180 of 19 July 2017 on the disclosure of nonfinancial information by certain large companies and groups of companies, the Group has prepared a response for items that are relevant to its business.

-We have also included certain information from the Group's Italian and Mexican subsidiaries and teleports located in Paris-Rambouillet (France), Turin (Italy), Cagliari (Italy), Madeira (Portugal) and Mexico.
+have also included certain information from the Group's Italian and Mexican subsidiaries and teleports located in Paris-Rambouillet (France), Turin (Italy), Cagliari (Italy), Madeira (Portugal) and Mexico.
 Concerning actions against food waste, this point has not been addressed following the Covid-19 public health crisis and the transfer of the head office to Issy-les-Moulineaux in October 2021.
 The "societal" information was gathered mainly through the operating company, Eutelsat S.A., but reflects the picture of the Group as a whole.